2014–15 KF Tirana season: May

 In the last derby of the season against Partizani Tirana, Tirana drew 2–2 after taking the advantage in the 34th minute with Elis Bakaj, who scored even the second goal.
 This draw shattered the club hopes of winning the title, as Skënderbeu cemented its first spot with five points gap and with only three matches to go.
 Five days later, in the next league match exactly against Skënderbeu, Tirana didn't go more than a goalless draw as Skënderbeu received what they come for.
 This with precious draw, Skënderbeu assured mathematically the 5th consecutive league title, as Tirana went trophyless for the third year in a row.

 Now that the "league goal" was gone, the only goal left for Tirana was to qualify in the European competitions, but to achieve this they had to beat Kukësi in the penultimate championship round.
 However, for Tirana thing went from bad to worse as they were thrashed 4–1 by Kukësi at Zeqir Ymeri Stadium thanks to the goal of Hysa and hat-trick of Pero Pejić.
-This heavy lose forced the coach Gugash Magani to resign after more than a year in change.
+This heavy lose forced the coach Gugash Magani to resign after more than a year in charge.
 He was temporarily replaced by his assistant Ndubuisi Egbo for the final championship round, in which Tirana won 1–0 against Teuta Durrës thanks to the late winner of Elis Bakaj.
 Tirana ended the season in disappointment, in an eventual 4th league place and an Albanian Cup semi-final exit to Laçi.